Get Up To 35% OFF & Free Delivery

 To use, all you have to do is spray the affected area, leave it for a few minutes to work, and then gently dry it with a clean cloth - hey presto!

-Now you know how to get dog pee out of wood floor, you may want to consider ways you can protect your floor from future messes - that’s where we come in!
+Now you know how to get dog pee out of wood floors, you may want to consider ways you can protect your floor from future messes, including preventing repeated accidents in the same spot.
+That’s where we come in!

 Keeping on top of pet mess around the home can feel like an overwhelming task, but once you have a tried and tested cleaning method that works for you, you need never fear puppy pee puddles ever again!